 The lecture recital is based upon a research paper prepared under the guidance of a faculty advisor and is presented in a semester in which the DMA student is not registered for lessons.
 The musical portion of the lecture recital should not exceed 20 minutes.
 Multimedia and notes are allowed, however, students should avoid reading from a prepared script.
 These recitals must take place in Cohen-Davison in order to be video and audio recorded.
-The lecture-recital paper must be completed before the recital occurs, or by April 15 (for spring graduation) or November 15 (for fall graduation) of the year in which the student intends to graduate, whichever comes first.
+The lecture-recital paper must be completed before the recital occurs, or by April 15 (for spring graduation), June 15 (for summer graduation), or November 15 (for fall graduation) of the year in which the student intends to graduate, whichever comes first.
 Conducting and composition majors are not required to complete a lecture recital, however, both majors are required to write a final paper of equivalent substance to the lecture-recital paper.
 For spring graduation, the lecture recital must be completed by the end of April.
+For summer graduation, the lecture recital must be completed by the end of June.
 For fall graduation, the lecture recital must be completed by the end of November.